SiddharthChopra28/RoboForge/simulator/Docs.md

 For communication bw python and cpp code, using sockets
 python sends command to cpp, and cpp returns states of all present components
-start and end of command character: ; eg: ;COMMAND; after receiving command, also send back acknowledgment
+after receiving command, also send back acknowledgment

+python sends msg in the form eg: "COMMAND:INIT:{data}" or "COMMAND:STOP:"

 ## Serial:

 Functions supported so far